sdmorris42/MusicPlaylist/README.md

 queue.
 The cycleSongs function passes the loop integer, which starts the music playlist.
-After the playlist finishes cycling through the songs, the main function then outputs some ASCII text, as shown in figure 4, and ends the program.
+After the playlist finishes cycling through the songs, the main function then outputs some ASCII text and ends the program.